mihaiconstantin/sample-size-workshop/presenters/jordan-revol.md

 ## 🏛️

-PostDoc at KU Leuven in the Research Group of Quantitative Psychology and Individual Differences
+PhD candidate at KU Leuven in the Research Group of Quantitative Psychology and Individual Differences

 ## 🔍 Interests